loading

 D’Omkara Knowledge March & April 2021

-In a blink of an eye, the first three months of 2021 have gone by, and the 2021 Financial Year is quickly coming to an end.
-While the economy is bouncing back from the pandemic, businesses continue to find their footing to propel themselves forward into the ‘new normal.
+In the blink of an eye, the first three months of 2021 have passed, and the 2021 financial year is quickly coming to an end.
+While the economy is bouncing back from the pandemic, businesses continue to find their footing as they move into the “new normal”.

 • Why some businesses are voluntarily returning JobKeeper

-• A review of Fringe Benefit Tax (FBT)
+• A review of Fringe Benefits Tax (FBT)

 • The productivity gap between top-performing companies and others